Piston-driven AR uppers are a popular upgrade for shooters looking to get the most out of their rifles.

-To understand the appeal of a piston upper, you have to first understand how it works and be able to compare it to the workings of a direct impingement-style rifle.
+To understand the appeal of a piston upper, you have to first understand how it works.

-A DI gun works by sending hot gases, unburnt powder and carbon fouling back into the breach/receiver area in order to push the bolt back.
-The gas from leaves the gas tube, hits the gas key, enters the bolt, and sends it back towards the stock of the rifle.
+A DI gun works by sending hot gases, unburnt powder, and carbon fouling back into the breach/receiver area.
+This, in turn, pushes the bolt back.

 This is a reliable and time-tested method of operation, and there’s nothing inherently wrong with it.

-However, there are some ways to make it a little easier on the end-user when it comes to maintenance, and to maybe improve the shooter’s quality of life a little bit.
+However, there are some ways to make it a little easier on the end-user when it comes to maintenance.

-With a piston upper, that bolt stays clean!
+With a piston upper, the bolt stays cleaner!